syncfusion-content/maui-docs/MAUI/TreeView/mvvm.md

 ### Expand command

-The `ExpandCommand` will be triggered while expanding the node and passing the `TreeViewNode` as command parameter.
-TreeView expands the node based on the return value of `CanExecute` method implementation of `ExpandCommand`.
+The `ExpandCommand` will be triggered while expanding the node and passing the `TreeViewNode` as a command parameter.
+TreeView expands the node based on the return value of the `CanExecute` method implementation of `ExpandCommand`.
 If you return false, then expand action will be canceled.
-Execute method implementation of `ExpandCommand` will get called after expanding of node.
+Execute method implementation of `ExpandCommand` will get called after expanding the node.

 {% tabs %}
 {% highlight xaml hl_lines="11" %}